In 7 steps to your Account Based Marketing Strategy: an overview for beginners

 3. Where is the target group in the Sales Funnel?

 Before planning concrete Account Based Marketing measures, it is important to identify where the company is in the sales funnel.
 In this way you ensure that your approach and the content are targeted accordingly.
 This step can also help you to prioritize by preferring accounts that are closer to conversion.Evaluate previous campaigns, for example, page visits, ad views, leads, and other channel-specific metrics (for example, open rates, CTR, etc. in Email Marketing, CR, and recipient analyses in Email Signature Marketing).

 Identify the challenges and goals of each account: What are the company's and contact person's needs at this time?
 How can you answer questions, add value and get in touch with the right content?

 Through which channels do you plan to address your buyer personas?
-Consider all channels available to you, such as Social Media and display advertising, but also direct measures such as a personal call or direct mail.
+Consider all lead sources available to you, such as Social Media and display advertising, but also direct measures such as a personal call or direct mail.
 Personal email is also an important medium in this context.
 (However, you must comply with the legal requirements of the GDPR!)